ryanrestine/HackTheBox_WriteUps/windows_machines/streamio_notes.md

 [+] 4 passwords have been found.
 ```

 Nice.
-Lets update our users and passwords list and try some spraying.
+Lets update our users and passwords lists and try some spraying.

 ```
 ┌──(ryan㉿kali)-[~/HTB/StreamIO]